SARSEF Fair Winners 2019

 All scientists keep a journal or lab book.
 You should use a lab notebook to document your science investigations, experiments and/or product designs, too.

 - A lab notebook is an important part of any research or engineering project.
-Used properly, your lab notebook contains a detailed and permanent account of every step of your project — from the initial brainstorming to the final data analysis and research report.
+Used properly, your lab notebook contains a detailed and permanent account of every step of your project — from the initial brainstorming to the final data analysis and research report (if report is required by your school).

 - A lab book is like a journal recording your journey from start to finish.
 Write down your thoughts starting on the very first day, when you are just beginning to choose an idea.